 Kimberley Anne Better Better Willis I was born.
 That went well.
 Not long after, I was walking and talking and stamping and shouting and making my mark on the world.
 I discovered Mum's typewriter when I was eight years old and have been fascinated by words and sentences ever since.
 I continue to stamp and shout, but now with added 'I might blog about this later' notemaking.

 “I bought some shoes from a drug dealer.
 I don’t know what he laced them with but I’ve been tripping all day.”

 Lucky old me, I know lots of clever writers.
-Each month, a new Guest Writer will grace us with their wit and warmth.
-Click here to read their words
+Here’s a showcase of other writers of the witty, warm, wonderful variety.
+Click here to read their words.

 A blog roll of other sites I know and love and wish I’d thought of.

 So, man arrived.

 Kids.
 Dishwasher loading.

 Dog Vs Tot